From Architecture to Information Architecture

 Home page displays light, relaxing imagery with clear recommendations for easy browsing.
 Primary navigation was consolidated.

 The product listing page contains flavor notes for individual teas to help in understanding the lesser known types.
 The clear filtering system sorts and categorizes the wide variety of teas.

 Products have clear descriptions and relaxing imagery.
 Further detail can be found in drop down menus with icons.

-Tea comparisons based on taste, feeling and brewing style create a more personal experience closer to the recommendations one might get shopping in store.
+Tea comparisons based on taste, feeling, and brewing style create a more personal experience closer to the recommendations one might get shopping in store.

 Being fairly invested in designing an experience and having this reflect the architectural process, I was almost disappointed by the resulting user flow.
 I had expected it to be something stranger, more unique, but the flow was fairly simple and direct.
-This was partially due to my commitment to keeping the layout of the existing website in my redesign.
+This was partially due to my commitment of keeping the layout of the existing website in my redesign.